Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 My first major constraint is the pins: not only in their amount but also in their maximum bandwidth.

-Since I will be taping this first generation chip out over the [Tiny Tapeout shuttle chip](https://tinytapeout.com/chips/ttgf26b/), using purely digital tiles, I'm constrained by the limit of these pins.
+Since I will be taping this first generation chip out over the [Tiny Tapeout shuttle chip](https://tinytapeout.com/chips/ttgf26b/), using purely digital tiles, I'm constrained by the limits of these pins.

 In total this will afford me 8 input, 8 output, and 8 bi-directional GPIO pins,  rated to run reliably at 50 MHz on both inbound and outbound data.